wasawuu/mfc-node/README.md

 This is just a Proof of Concept to avoid region block.
 To use it you have to start `proxy.js` on some remote server located in a different region then add a parameter `proxyServer` to your local `config.yml`, for example, `proxyServer: '54.206.109.161:9090'`.

-The `main.js` script will try to get models from remote region then merge with the list of models available in your region.
+The `main.js` script will try to get models from the remote region then merge them with the list of models available in your region.

 > Note: This is not a real-time application, expect inconsistency.

+> Note: There might be an issue with new HD streams.